magsimal/BlauClan/README.md

 used for both the Node.js server and the Nginx proxy configuration.
 The front-end itself is served on `http://localhost:8080`.

+You can also tweak how tightly related nodes are drawn together by setting `RELATIVE_ATTRACTION` (0 = loose layout, 1 = very compact).
+It defaults to `0.5`.

 ### Running with Prebuilt Images

 After Docker images are published to GitHub Container Registry you can run the stack with: